telehash/telehash.github.io/protocol.md

     them)
   * **Channels**: Dynamic bi-directional transport that can transfer reliable/ordered or lossy binary/JSON mixed content within any line
+  * **Seed**: A hashname that is acting as a seed for the DHT and will respond to search and introduction requests

 ## Telehash Switches